debug12/IsolationTranslation/README.md

-SterlingsGlasses
+Isolation Translation
 ================

-See the world through Donald Sterling's eyes.
+See the world through anyone's eyes.

+For comedy hack day 4, NYC.